What Is B2B Customer Service? Here’s Why It Matters for Your Business

 • As B2B transactions tend to be more complex, delivering quality B2B customer service is important for any business looking to increase its customer lifetime value and build long-lasting customer relationships that drive mutual success.

-B2B customer service is all the service-related interactions between your B2B company and businesses who are your customers that starts from the moment they purchase your solution and continues over the entire course of their association with your business.
+B2B customer service is all the service-related interactions between your B2B company and other businesses who are your customers that starts from the moment they purchase your solution and continues over the entire course of their association with your business.

 Proactive customer service involves you initiating the conversation with your customer, where you start by understanding their desired end state, and then suggesting steps that’ll get them to that end state as quickly as possible.